zuckung/endless-sky-plugins/README.md

 <br>

-The system "Saquerver" lies between "Saquergen" and "Ablub".
+The system "Saquerver" lies between "Serquergen" and "Ablub".
 The usual-sized Quarg fleets spawn there.
 Killing/plundering them doesn't make the other Quarg angry.
 Landing on the four other Quarg faction's worlds doesn't end with a death sentence when you have their ships/outfits.<br>

 <br>